tshort/tblr/README.md

 columns of a matrix.
 It accepts a `within` argument of "body" to apply only to the columns in the body of the table.

+Note that the order of formatting directions matters.
+These are processed in reverse order, so later entries override earlier entries.

 ## More Examples

 This example shows use of a custom function to add some graphical